choward113/CSC120-FinalProject/cheatsheet.md

 If your game includes challenges that must be overcome to win, also list them below.

+ACTIONS

 To move type walk or go plus a direction.
 The directions are "up", "down", "north", "south", "east" and "west".

 To get the description of the room you're in type "look" or "look around"

 To pick up an item type "pick up" or "take" plus the item.
-The names of the items are "collar", "leash", "cat food", "bell", "strawberries", "stone", "stick", "grass"
+The names of the items are "collar", "leash", "cat food", "bell", "strawberry", "stone", "stick", "grass"

+To use an item type "use" + the item name.

+CHALLENGE
+Get the cat food and bowl from the kitchen and use them.

 QUICKEST WAY TO COMPLETE:

-"take grass"

 "go down"
+"go south"
 "take cat food"

-"pet cat"

-"go north"

-"
+"take bowl"
+"use bowl"
+"cat food"